code-distortion/adapt/README.md

 ### Creation of "Scenario" Databases

-Adapt will create a separate test-database for each "scenario" your tests use (eg. when different seeders are run).
+Adapt will create a separate test-database for each "scenario" your tests use (e.g. when different seeders are run).
 These databases have names similar to *test_your_database_name_17bd3c_d266ab43ac75* (so don't worry if you see them).

 These scenario databases then co-exist, allowing each of them to be re-used straight away without needing to be rebuilt.